English Learner (EL) Program

 EL Identification

 Entrance into the EL program is first initiated through the parent completing the student registration form.
 If another language other than English is marked on the Home Language Survey section the student may be eligible for the EL program.
 To protect the civil rights of our students, and in compliance with federal and state requirements, all public schools are required to assess students who have a home and/or native language other than English.
 These students will take the WIDA Screener upon entry.
-All English learners are tested annually on the WIDA ACCESS for ELLs 2.0 to help ensure appropriate program placement and services.
+All English learners are tested annually on the WIDA ACCESS to help ensure appropriate program placement and services.

 EL Exit Criteria